-Opposition parties question setting up of PM CARES Fund, allege it lacks transparency
+Govt, Opposition trade fire on PM CARES Fund in Lok Sabha

 This is 70 per cent of the total corpus, she said, adding it should therefore be answerable to Parliament.

-She also alleged that the Fund got money from Chinese firms like Tik tok banned by India and wondered why the government did not return the donations from such companies.
+She also alleged that the Fund got money from Chinese firms like Tik Tok banned by India and wondered why the government did not return the donations from such companies.

-Moitra questioned the need to institute a new fund (PM Cares Fund) when one already exists?

 "Prime Ministers will come and go, but the existence of a fund is not up for discussion?
 What is this need to name everything after one individual.